 refrigerant lines placed between the indoor and outdoor coils

-Powered by electricity, the heat pump operates as a central AC unit during summer by moving hot air out of your home until your thermostat reaches your setting.
-The heat pump also maintains temperatures during the milder weather of spring and fall.
+During summer, your dual fuel heat pump will operate as a central AC unit by moving hot air out of your home until your thermostat reaches your setting.
+The heat pump system also maintains temperatures during the milder weather of spring and fall.

-The system monitors itself to determine whether the heat pump or the furnace will most efficiently provide your temperature setting.
-When you’re programming your thermostat, you can set it and forget it because the dual fuel heat pump runs your HVAC for you.
+The system monitors itself throughout the year to determine whether the heat pump or the furnace will most efficiently provide your temperature setting.
+In other words, when you’re programming your thermostat, you can set it and forget it, because the dual fuel heat pump will run your HVAC for you!

+Having a dual fuel heat pump or a ductless mini-split system can result in some notable savings for you as well.
 The Inflation Reduction Act of 2022 contained tax credits for home energy upgrades, including for heat pumps.
-For this year (2023) through 2032, depending on the amount of taxes owed, homeowners will be eligible for a 30% federal tax credit up to $2,000 on the total cost of buying and installing a qualifying heat pump system.
+From 2023 through 2032, depending on the amount of taxes owed, homeowners will be eligible for a 30% federal tax credit up to $2,000 on the total cost of buying and installing a qualifying heat pump system.

 The Inflation Reduction Act also included the High-Efficiency Electric Home Rebate Act (HEEHRA) to help low- and moderate-income homeowners offset the cost of a heat pump system.
 Based on their household income, certain taxpayers could be eligible for a rebate of up to $8,000 for an ENERGY STAR®–certified electric heat pump.